 We recognize the need to enhance our service and product capabilities as a means of expanding our business base and maintaining growth in the future.
-To that end, over the last several years, we have aggressively pursued strategic business relationships with certain leading-edge technology firms in our local area that have developed unique and innovative software-based products and services.
-These new business areas include, but are not limited to, data analytics, cybersecurity, malware protection, real-time data analytics, business intelligence, and mobile applications.
+To that end, over the last several years, we have aggressively pursued strategic business relationships with certain technology firms in our local area that have developed unique and innovative software-based products and services.
+These new business areas include, but are not limited to, legacy modernization applications and expanded product opportunities.